fang420/fang420/README.md

 │   ├── x64dbg
 │   └── Frida
 └── 🏗️ Built
-    ├── JohanBot (an open-source Instagram Bot, which is better than MetaAI in some aspects and replies just like an normal AI agent.)
+    ├── JohanBot (an open-source Instagram Bot, which is better than MetaAI in some aspects and replies just like an normal AI agent)
     └── NoMercy (Insanely destructive ransomware, closed-source)
 ```
 ## 📡 SYSTEM_INFO